-The Daughters of the King is an Order for women in the Episcopal Church with Chapters in the Roman Catholic, Anglican, and in the Evangelical Lutheran Churches in America.
+The Order of the Daughters of the King® is an order for women in the Episcopal Church with Chapters in the Roman Catholic, Anglican, and Evangelical Lutheran Churches (ELCA).
 Daughters are dedicated to prayer and service For Christ’s Sake.

 Empowered by the Holy Spirit, our vision as Daughters of the King is to know Jesus Christ, to make him known to others, and to become reflections of God’s love throughout the world

 Who We Are